Fast Artificial Neural Network: History

 FANN was originally written by Steffen Nissen.
 Its original implementation is described in Nissen's 2003 report Implementation of a Fast Artificial Neural Network Library (FANN).
 This report was submitted to the computer science department at the University of Copenhagen (DIKU).
 In his original report, Nissen stated that one of his main motives in writing FANN was to develop a neural network library that was friendly to both fixed point and floating point arithmetic.
 Nissen wanted to develop an autonomous agent that can learn from experience.
 His goal was to use this autonomous agent to create a virtual player in Quake III Arena that can learn from gameplay.

 Since its original 1.0.0 version release, the library's functions have been expanded by the creator and its many contributors to include more practical constructors, different activation functions, simpler access to parameters and bindings to multiple programming languages.
-It has been downloaded 450,000 times since its move to SourceForge in 2003; 29,000 times in 2016 alone.

-The source code is now hosted on GitHub.
+Project maintenance was initially since 2003 done on SourceForge, but since 2011 it has been maintained using the Git version control system hosted on GitHub.
 The project was inactive from Nov 2015 to May 2018; in the issue section some users mentioned that the author was no longer contactable.
 Since 2018, development has become active again with contributions from several collaborators.